MountainGoatATU/dev-logs/04-presentables/presentation-video.md

 #presentable
 ## Narrative
+The goat vault.
+Made by team mountain goat!
+Living on the mountains with mountain goats.
+Powered by 100% of goats.
+No goats were harmed during the making of this video.
+## Presentation
+*Duration: 10minutes*
 ### 1. Introduction
-*Speaker: A
+*Speaker: Martin
 Visuals: Our faces*
 - State our names and roles
 - Explain our project idea on a high level
 ### 2. Why We Came Up With the Idea
-*Speaker: B
+*Speaker: Alekss
-Visuals: Survey graphs, statistics*
+Visuals: Survey graphs, statistics, democratic vote*
 - Explain problems with breaches and people's password security habits
 	- Stats from password manager survey
 - Challenges us with new concepts